 The Killers

 As often happens, finding the rest of the group was a bit more difficult.
-A series of bassists and drummers tried out before Ronnie Vannucii and Mark Stoermer were enlisted.
+A series of bassists and drummers tried out before Ronnie Vannucii (drums) and Mark Stoermer (bass) were enlisted.
 But even with the line-up in place it was tough going.
 Day jobs, rather than gigs, paid the bills.

+The Killers, who took their name from a New Order video, soon built a local rep but their first label contract came from the London based indie imprint Lizard King.
 The group left for England to record and tour.
-Later, an appearance at the CMJ (College Music Journal) show in New York led to a worldwide (except the UK) deal with Island. ’04 saw the release of their “Hot Fuss” album which went multi-platinum.
+Later, an appearance at the CMJ (College Music Journal) show in New York led to a deal with Island. ’04 saw the release of their “Hot Fuss” album which went multi-platinum.

 Still hanging on to their Vegas roots (refusing to relocate to L.A.), The Killers, in October, ’06, released “Sam’s Town,” the title referencing an old school Vegas casino/hangout.